openstax/content-copy-tool/README.md

 BrokenModule4,m45678,0
 ```

+#####Skipping and Terminating
+If the tool gets stuck on a task, you can tell it to skip the task it is working on.
+To skip the current tasks, press `Ctrl+z`.
+This will tell the tool to skip the module
+(or workgroup or collection) that it is processing and treat it as failed.
+This process
+is somewhat dangerous and should not be used lightly.
+It is most helpful when you see
+the notification of a potential stall in the process.

+If you decide that you want to prematurely stop the tool in its tracks, you can terminate
+the process by pressing `Ctrl+c`.
+This will terminate the process, but the bookmap's
+state will be saved in `[INPUT FILE NAME]_error_[TIMESTAMP].tsv` (or csv).updatepupasasdf

 ####Input File Explained
 The input file contains the data that the tool will operate on.
 It is a list of
 modules.
 The title of the file should be the title of the book (this is most